steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 *Shout-out here to [ingus.vilnis](https://www.zabbix.com/forum/member/207631-ingus-vilnis), Senior Member on the Zabbix Forums who single-handedly provided all the information below based on the [YAMP wiki page](http://zabbix.org/wiki/Docs/howto/mysql_partitioning)*

-Anytime you expect to hit somewhere above 500 NVPS (New Values Per Second) you should consider using partitioning instead of the built in housekeeper functions.In so doing, you sacrifice some historical granularity in favor of performance, so consider how important your historical data is before using this method of performance enhancements.In particular, with the housekeeper running, you can individually control how long you keep data for each item.With partitioning, however, you control how long you keep each item grouping (as defined by the table that is partitioned), instead of each individual item.
+Anytime you expect to hit somewhere above 500 NVPS (New Values Per Second) you should consider using partitioning instead of the built in housekeeper functions.
+In so doing, you sacrifice some historical granularity in favor of performance, so consider how important your historical data is before using this method of performance enhancements.
+In particular, with the housekeeper running, you can individually control how long you keep data for each item.With partitioning, however, you control how long you keep each item grouping (as defined by the table that is partitioned), instead of each individual item.

-For my installations, I am using partitioning as there are no historical requirements defined for specific items and I am intending this installation to be capable of ~1500 NVPS or more.There are a couple different approaches and several different methods available for partitioning.I used the one highlighted and recommended in the [zabbix.org/wiki](http://zabbix.org/wiki/Docs/howto/mysql_partitioning) which is to partition by range (date ranges to be exact) using a perl script.
+For my installations, I am using partitioning as there are no historical requirements defined for specific items and I am intending this installation to be capable of ~1500 NVPS or more.
+There are a couple different approaches and several different methods available for partitioning.
+I used the one highlighted and recommended in the [zabbix.org/wiki](http://zabbix.org/wiki/Docs/howto/mysql_partitioning) which is to partition by range (date ranges to be exact) using a perl script.

 - Step one, verify there is no historical data that needs partitioned off